sargue/java-time-jsptags/README.md

 I started this project because I needed a replacement of Joda-Time JSP Tags after migration of a project to Java 8.

+The library is pretty stable right now.
+Should you have any problem please file an issue.
+There is no planned development for this library, just bugfix manteinance.

 About
 -----